Recorded Webinar: Managing the transaction reporting landscape post Brexit: MiFID II, SFTR, EMIR16 March 2021

 This webinar will detail how firms are bridging the reporting gap between EU and UK regulation, identify the problems and solutions of common stumbling points, and help you ensure ongoing compliance in an increasingly complex world of transaction reporting.

-Register for the webinar to join discussion on:
+Listen to the webinar to hear discussion on:

 - The UK regulatory transaction reporting regime